 Maarja offers another solution for responsible website template use…

-Maarja Käsk, ConversionXL:
+Maarja Käsk, CXL:

 “You have to start with something.
 I think that using a template in the beginning is an acceptable starting base, especially when there may be high opportunity cost of getting visible online.
 Then start iterating with using ResearchXL model.